1tylermitchell/cluster-preflight/README.md

 # healthcheck-1.0.0-linux-ruby
 Self contained Ruby app with all libs and binaries required.

+To install, grab the master zip file.
+On some command line systems you will need to use to curl with the -L option:

+ * curl -Lo master.zip https://github.com/1tylermitchell/healthcheck/archive/master.zip

 ## Sample usage ##
 A couple simple startup scripts are included.
 Main apps are located in lib/app folder if you want to dig into them further.